Azure/SONiC/doc/linecard_hotswap/LineCard_hotSwap_HLD.md

 1. 1 chassis consists of swappable line cards.
 2. Every line card with the same card type, 32*100G(Different card type will be implemented in the near future.)
 3. Each line card can be
-    *	Hot plug in
+    *   plug in
-    *	Hot unplug out
+    *	unplug out
-4. Hot plug in
+4. Plug in
     *	Event log with card number, card type
     *	Automatically apply the configuration for that line card
-5. Hot unplug out
+5. Unplug out
     *	Event log with card number, card type
     *	All ports on the line card are link down.
     *	User still can configure the line card, but the configuration will not take effect until the line card is plugged in again.